 Crossrail is one of the largest infrastructure projects of its kind currently being undertaken in Europe.
-It is building 42km of tunnels, 10 new stations and improving 30 more.
-The finished railway, which will be named the Elizabeth line when it opens in central London in 2018, will be a fully accessible route of 40 stations from Reading and Heathrow in the west to Shenfield and Abbey Wood in the east.
+It is building 42km of tunnels, 9 new stations and improving 30 more.
+The finished railway, which will be named the Elizabeth line, will be a fully accessible route of 40 stations from Reading and Heathrow in the west to Shenfield and Abbey Wood in the east.

 Steve Rowsell, Interim Head of Procurement between 2008 and 2010, said "Crossrail's approach to procurement is aligned with the UK government's achieving excellence in construction principles, including a fair allocation of risk and reward, early involvement of the supply chain, minimising of interface risks, incentivising performance and selection of suppliers on the basis of best value.